A walking tour along a continuous route in central Japan.

 The pre-tour pack includes detailed instructions, including a map, for travel to the accommodation at the start of the tour.

-Tour participants are advised not to book themselves out on an early morning flight at the end of the tour, as the journey from Matsumoto to the nearest international airport takes approximately 3.5 hours.
+Tour participants are advised not to book themselves out on an early morning flight at the end of the tour, as the journey from Matsumoto to the nearest international airport takes approximately 3.5 hours and 4 hours or more from Kiso Fukushima.